tbellisiv/clojure-emacs-cider-intro/docs/Cider_Tour/Interactive_Coding/Documentation.md

 ### Grimoire

 CIDER provides integrated access to documentation in [Grimoire](http://www.conj.io)- a community-maintained Clojure documentation repository.
-Grimoire is essentially a Clojure reference "cheatsheet".
+Grimoire is essentially a Clojure reference cheat-sheet.
+Unlike the `cider-doc` documentation, Grimoire's documentation typically includes examples and source code (for functions).

 CIDER provides two commands for looking up documentation in Grimoire: